 If you suffer from anxiety and are thinking of lighting up a marijuana joint, this post is for you.

 Anxiety is a tricky beast to combat and also a difficult medical condition to explain.
-Often “Anxiety” is used as an umbrella term to describe different feelings or an uneasy situation.
+People often use “anxiety” as an umbrella term to describe different feelings or an uneasy situation.
 It is often related to stress, and you might even hear people say “I’m always so stressed and worried, I’m sure that I suffer from anxiety.”

 What is Anxiety?

-As we mentioned above, Anxiety is a general term that is used to describe a variety of different feelings.
-While anxiety is defined as a feeling of worry, nervousness, apprehension, or unease, it is divided into several subcategories:
+As we mentioned above, anxiety is a general term that people use to describe a variety of different feelings.
+While you can define anxiety as a feeling of worry, nervousness, apprehension, or unease, you can also divide it into several subcategories:

 - General anxiety disorder (GAD)

 - Obsessive-compulsive disorder (OCD)

 Of all of the anxiety disorders stated above, GAD is the most common one, affecting 5% of Americans at some point in their life.

 Women are more likely to suffer from some type of anxiety disorder, with the exception of PTSD.
 Anxiety tends to hit women around the age of 50.
 It often occurs around the age when menopause sets in.

 The thing about anxiety is that it isn’t one of those stand-alone illnesses like the flu.
 When it hits, it hits hard and is generally accompanied by other related disorders such as depression.